-The same year when the Testament was released, The Day After premiered on television in the United States, and still now it is one of the most watched TV movies of all time.
+The same year when the Testament was released, The Day After premiered on television in the United States, and still now it is one of the most-watched TV movies of all time.
 Millions of people tuned their TV to watch about two Kansas families that attempt to survive a nuclear attack.
-More frightening than the attack itself, the post traumatic period where a bunch of shell-shocked population turn to their government for rescue, for all intents and needs, which no longer exists.
-Radiation sickness, food and fuel shortages, starvation, looting, raping and rampaging made this one a more intense version of the Testament.
+More frightening than the attack itself, the post-traumatic period where a bunch of shell-shocked population turns to their government for rescue, for all intents and needs, which no longer exists.
+Radiation sickness, food, and fuel shortages, starvation, looting, raping and rampaging made this one a more intense version of the Testament.

 Read More: Best Voyeurism Movies of All Time